virtual-labs/exp-constant-head-permeability-test-nitk/experiment/procedure.md

 #### The following procedure steps will be followed on the simulator

 1. Click on the simulation button and following page will be displayed.
 Hover over the description button to get a brief explanation about the experiment.
-Then click on ""Next Button"" to proceed.</br>
+Then click on "Next Button" to proceed.</br>
 <img src="images/1.png" /></br>

 2. Click on the scale to measure the diameter and height of the mould.
-Then determine the area and volume of the mould and click on the ""Next Button"".</br>
+Then determine the area and volume of the mould and click on the "Next Button".</br>
 <img src="images/3.png" /></br></br>
 <img src="images/5.png" /></br>

-3. Click on the sealing gasket and the porous stone to place it inside the base plate and click on the "Next Button"..</br>
+3. Click on the sealing gasket and the porous stone to place it inside the base plate and click on the "Next Button".</br>
 <img src="images/7.png" /></br></br>
 <img src="images/8.png" /></br>